 There was no film planned for the 1969 Rolling Stones US tour

 The Rolling Stones knew they were going to follow the 1969 US tour with a European tour.
 Prior to MTV, the way to promote albums and tours in Europe was via film clips.
 The Stones wanted to film at least two of their songs and had decided they should be shot at the 1969 Madison Square Garden shows where they were going to record a live album.
 They wanted me to close the deal for a director and cameraman.
-On November 25th I met with David and Albert Maysles.
+On November 25th, I met with David and Albert Maysles at the Plaza Hotel.

 Nov.26 Albert Maysles Birthday and the same day in 1969 we signed the deal to film four songs at the Madison Square Garden show